In SSRS, SQL Server Reporting Services Configuration Manager is used to configure the Reporting Services Native Mode

 Within the Actions tab, you have to select the required option from the list:

 - Create a New Report Server Database: If you want to create a new underlying database for report server internal storage then, Please select this option.
-Here, we are selecting this option because we are creating a new database.
+Here, we are choosing this option because we are creating a new database.

 - Choose an Existing Report Server Database: If you want to modify the existing database of a report server then, Please select this option.